scintill/android_frameworks_opt_telephony_ril_ofono/README.md

 * make dbus exceptions be checked exceptions, so the compiler will find them and I have to handle them
 * dexopt/proguard? - see notes in Android.mk
 * crashes in airplane mode trying to query properties on probably not-up interfaces
+* remove anonymous auth from dbus.conf (currently there to ease debugging; not needed for the RIL code to connect properly)
+* `init: Warning!
+Service ofonod-debug needs a SELinux domain defined; please fix!`

 # License